• Work-At-Home and Make Your Banker Happy

 Do you own a small business?
 Wanna make your banker love you?
 Well, maybe not love you, but certainly like you enough to renew that line of credit?
 When economic times get tough, bankers worry about their business borrowers.
 If they don’t think you’re payin’ attention to the economic downturn, that could mean curtains for your annual line of credit renewal.

-One of the nation’s largest banks, Wachovia, does more than just wring their hands—they watch over ya, they look for ways to help their customers’ preempt financial difficulties.
+Before their recent demise (no fault of small businesses), one of the nation’s largest banks, Wachovia, did more than just wring their hands�they watched over ya, by looking for ways to help their customers’ preempt financial difficulties.

 Increase Productivity